 - Thin ABS keycaps that will develop “shine” over time.

 - Inconsistent backlight brightness.

 - Lesser known/trusted Outemu switches (MX compatible clone).

 - Packaging is underwhelming and padding materials were lacking.

 This concludes my review of the Drevo Gramr 75% mechanical keyboard.
-For anyone interested this mech is available in either a black or white model with four switch types (Outemu Blue, Black, Red and Brown).
+For anyone interested this mech is available in either black or white case models (View on Amazon) with four switch types: Outemu Blue, Black, Red and Brown.